OsamahShamsan/Nexus_4WD_Mecanum_Robot/README.md

 Special thanks to the ROS community and the contributors of these projects for their valuable work, which made this project possible.

-## License:
+## License

+This project is distributed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+### Notes on components:
-This project is licensed under the MIT License.
+- Parts of this project (original code) are originally licensed under the MIT License.
+- Due to the inclusion of GPL v3 licensed components (such as `joy`, `teleop_twist_joy`, and `nexus_4wd_mecanum_simulator`), the entire project is distributed under the terms of GPL v3.

 ## Author:
 Osamah Shamsan